 Departments & Organizations

-Elizabeth B. Claus, Ph.D., M.D., is Professor and Director of Medical Research in the Yale University School of Public Health as well as Attending Neurosurgeon and Director of Stereotactic Radiosurgery within the Department of Neurosurgery at the Brigham and Women’s Hospital.
+Elizabeth B. Claus, MD, PhD, is Professor and Director of Medical Research in the Yale University School of Public Health as well as Attending Neurosurgeon and Director of Stereotactic Radiosurgery within the Department of Neurosurgery at the Brigham and Women’s Hospital.
 She is a past permanent member of the NIH Epidemiology and Disease Control Study Section II (Epidemiology of Cancer) and a member of the board of advisors for the Central Brain Tumor Registry of the United States (CBTRUS), the Acoustic Neuroma Association, and the Brain Tumor Epidemiology Consortium.
 Dr. Claus' work is focused in cancer and genetic epidemiology with an emphasis on the development of risk models and outcome prediction for breast and brain tumors.
 Dr. Claus was the PI of the statewide case/control study of breast carcinoma in-situ (DCIS) of 1000 cases and 1000 controls as well as the follow-up and mammographic breast density studies of this same group of women.
 She is the overall PI of the Meningioma Consortium, the Meningioma Genome-Wide Association Study and the Yale Acoustic Neuroma Study.
 She is co-investigator of the GLIOGENE (Genes for Glioma) and International Glioma Case/Control project.
 In these studies she is working to define genetic and environmental risk factors for brain tumors.
+She has recently received funds to partner with a number of national patient organizations (The Acoustic Neuroma Association and The American Brain Tumor Association) to develop web-based registries designed to enhance research and patient education efforts in the study of tumors of the central nervous system.
 In addition to her research activities, Dr. Claus trained as a neurosurgeon at Yale-New Haven Hospital and completed a fellowship in neurosurgical oncology at Brigham and Women’s Hospital; her clinical focus is on the surgical treatment of meningioma, glioma and metastatic disease, particularly breast cancer that is metatastic to the central nervous system.

 Education & Training